MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2009/20090223-microsoft-customers-showcased-at-vmworld-europe-2009.md

 ---
 # Microsoft customers showcased at VMworld Europe 2009

 This week at VMworld Europe 2009 we're showcasing a number of European customers who have deployed Windows Server Hyper-V, System Center and App-v 4.5.
 You can watch two videos below.
 One is of Bouygues Construction based in France.
-Bouygues does civil engineering, electrical contracting, and maintenance, employs 51,100 people and operates in more than 80 countries.
+Bouygues does civil engineering, electrical contracting, and maintenance, employs 51,100 people and operates in more than 80 countries/regions.
 This video is in French with English subtitles, and includes discussion of their Hyper-V and SCVMM deployment on Dell servers with EMC storage.